-A veteran band leader of the last twenty years, and a songwriter of considerable output, Adam Busch now presents his first solo record “River Of Bricks”, after a career spent at the helm of art rock ensembles The Curious Digit (Jagjaguwar), Manishevitz (Jagjaguwar) and Sonoi (Meno Mosso).
+A veteran band leader of the last twenty years, and a songwriter of considerable output, Adam Ostrar (formerly Adam Busch) now presents his second solo record “Brawls In The Briar”, after a career spent at the helm of art rock ensembles The Curious Digit (Jagjaguwar), Manishevitz (Jagjaguwar) and SONOI (Meno Mosso).

-Busch began writing "River Of Bricks" in a domestic haze, having halted band activity in favor of spending time at home with his newborn son.
-However, what was intended as a hiatus from music became a free pass for trying new ideas, with no external pressure to produce for an ensemble.
-Many of the songs emerged during a period spent studying guitar with African music scholar Nathaniel Braddock, who began teaching him a variety of finger style forms by way of repertoire including African, American Primitive, and British Folk icons Bert Jansch and Davy Graham.
+In 2015, after relocating to Austin, he began his solo career with “River of Bricks” (Meno Mosso).
+Many of those songs emerged during a period spent studying guitar with African music scholar Nathaniel Braddock, who began teaching him a variety of finger style forms by way of repertoire including African, American Primitive, and British Folk icons Bert Jansch and Davy Graham.

 3/14 @ MOHA Austin Cultural Exchange/Self Sabotage Records showcase. improvised set with Lisa Cameron / Ingebrigt Hiker Flaten (Austin)

 3/15 @ Beerland Super Secret Records Showcase (Austin)

 3/24 @ Constellation BOXHEAD ENSEMBLE w/Michael Krassner/Jim Becker/Rick Rizzo/Tim Rutili/Adam Busch (Chicago)

 "The overall sound is welcoming, warm and comfortable, with Busch's unpretentious vocals drawing the listener in and the gentle melodies keeping them around and encouraging further listening"- KCRW